NxPKG/khulnasoft-docs/content/email-security/email-configuration/phish-submissions/phishnet-gworkspace.md

 5. Select **Submit Report**.

-PhishNet will show you a **Submission Complete** message once the email has been successfully submitted to Cloudflare Area 1 for review.
+PhishNet will show you a **Submission Complete** message once the email has been successfully submitted to Khulnasoft Area 1 for review.